npm/cli/docs/content/commands/npm-query.md

 // has any deps
 :has(*)

-// deps with no other deps (ie. "leaf" nodes)
+// deps with no other deps (i.e. "leaf" nodes)
 :empty

 // manually querying git dependencies